Interpretability

 The model is interpretable by design.

-Post-hoc Interpretability
+Post-hoc Explanations

 The model is not interpretable by design, but we can use other methods to explain the model.